Leefarmer83/Translate-It/README.md

 The thought process behind adding words was to have the user stick to a template that would naturally add words to the existing library.
 Users will need to select a category, state the word, the translation of that word, useful information, and an example of the word in a sentence.
 [Database collection structure in MongoDB](https://github.com/Leefarmer83/Translate-It/blob/master/static/wire_frames/mongoDB_data_stucture.png)

+### User structure
+Anyone visiting the site can search words and categories.
+Users can only add words once they are registered and logged in.
+Users can only delete their created words.
+Users can only edit their own created words.
+The Admin can only add, delete and edit categories.
+User with access to database can delete, add and edit all.

 # Technologies Used